 The process of selecting a doctoral prepared chairperson begins with entry into the DNP program.
 Interacting and networking with graduate faculty are important components of graduate education and provide the basis for selecting a project chair and committee members.
-The student should contact the potential chair to discuss a selected topic and the faculty's interest and availability.
+The student should contact the Program Director to identify a potential chair to discuss a selected topic and the faculty's interest and availability.
 The chair must agree to serve in this role prior to registration for NURS 8010 DNP Project 1.
 The role of the project chair is to: